mirima2/software_guidelines/docs/source/field_repository.rst

 .. _oas:repository:

-6. Repository (M)
+6. Repository (R)
 ====================

 ``datacite:publisher``

-A software repository is a storage location from which software can be retrieved.
+A software repository is an on-line source from which software can be retrieved.

 **Usage Instruction**